RobinSchmidt/RS-MET-Research/Notes/DSP/FeedbackDelayNetworkIdeas.md

   delays to figure out if these really give us anything new or if we could achieve the same effect with the old structure.

+- We could also interpret the new structure as dragging the matrix "into" the delay block.
+We break up the delayline block into left and right half and put the matrix in between.
+It now acts like a scattering matrix between the left and right part of the delay block.

 - Explain where the damping occurs in the new structure.
 I think, it makes most sense to imagine damping baked into A1,A2,A3 as well as B1,B2,B3.
 But the question arises, how we distribute the damping between the A and B filters.
-An impulse signal that circled around the loop as A1 -> FB -> B3 would already have two rounds damping applied.
+An impulse signal that circled around the loop as A1 -> FB -> B3 would already have two rounds of damping applied.
 One from the A1 filter and one from the B3 filter.
 Maybe we need to adjust the (linear) high frequency gain of the dampers (assuming high shelvers) by taking its square root?
 Try it!

 - Try picking up output signals after the A filters *and* after the B filters.
 This should be particularly good for the initial echo density because we will see earyl reflectios with all 9